PAULTYLER192/airbnb-clone-project/README.md

 - Pytest: Runs unit and integration tests to validate features like bookings and property management.
 - Flake8: Lints Python code to ensure style consistency and quality in the CI pipeline.
 - Bandit : Scans for security vulnerabilities in Python code, enhancing API security.

+API Security
+The Airbnb Clone prioritizes security to protect user data, transactions, and interactions across its APIs, leveraging Django’s robust features and third-party integrations.
+Key security measures include:

+- **Authentication and Authorization**: Django’s built-in authentication system secures user access, utilizing token-based authentication via Django REST Framework (DRF).
+Role-based access control (RBAC) ensures that only authenticated hosts can manage listings, and guests can only book or review properties.
+JSON Web Tokens (JWT) are employed for stateless API authentication, with refresh tokens managed securely to prevent unauthorized access.

+- **Input Validation and Sanitization**: All API endpoints validate and sanitize incoming data (e.g., property titles, email addresses) using Django forms and DRF serializers.
+This prevents common vulnerabilities like SQL injection and cross-site scripting (XSS), with PostgreSQL’s parameterized queries further enhancing protection.

+- **Data Encryption**: Sensitive data, such as user passwords and payment details, is encrypted using Django’s password hashing (e.g., PBKDF2 with SHA256) and Stripe’s end-to-end encryption for transaction processing.
+PostgreSQL connections use SSL/TLS to encrypt data in transit, configured via environment variables (e.g., `DATABASE_URL` with SSL mode).

+- **Rate Limiting and Throttling**: DRF’s throttling policies limit API requests (e.g., 100 requests per hour per user) to mitigate brute-force attacks and denial-of-service (DoS) attempts, configurable in the Django settings file.

+- **CORS and CSRF Protection**: Cross-Origin Resource Sharing (CORS) is restricted to trusted domains using `django-cors-headers`, ensuring APIs are only accessible by the frontend.
+CSRF tokens protect against cross-site request forgery, enforced for non-safe methods like POST and PUT.

+- **Secure File Handling**: Cloudinary handles property image uploads with secure URLs and access controls, preventing unauthorized access to images.
+Uploaded files are validated for size and type before processing to avoid malicious uploads.

+- **Payment Security**: Stripe’s API is integrated with test mode enabled during development, ensuring secure payment processing.
+Sensitive payment data is never stored locally; only `stripe_payment_id` is retained in the Payments table, with webhook validation to confirm transaction status.

+- **Security Scanning**: Bandit, integrated into the CI/CD pipeline, scans Python code for vulnerabilities (e.g., hard-coded secrets, unsafe functions) during every GitHub Actions run, with findings addressed before deployment.

+- **Environment Management**: Environment variables (e.g., `SECRET_KEY`, `STRIPE_API_KEY`) are stored in a `.env` file, excluded from version control via `.gitignore`, and loaded using `python-decouple` to prevent exposure on GitHub.

+- **Logging and Monitoring**: Django’s logging framework records API access and errors, with logs stored securely and monitored for suspicious activity, enhancing the ability to respond to security incidents.

+These measures ensure the API is robust against common threats, providing a secure foundation for user trust and compliance with data protection standards.